 Public recreation areas are the pride and joy of many cities.
 They add beauty to communities and provide a gathering place for friends and neighbors.
 Plus, they attract tourists, support the activities of local schools, and give people of all ages a place to play.
 But making the most out of a park means having the right amenities, including facilities and structures that make the area usable every month of the year.
 Fortunately, steel construction makes it possible to develop and maintain recreational buildings at a low cost.
-Here are a few ideas for how to use metal to make public places even better.
+Here are a few ideas for how to use steel construction for recreational buildings in public places.

 #1 Gymnasiums or Activity Centers